amcginlay/tips-2022-k8s-demo/README.md

 ```

 ## Step 6 - Load app into KinD

+Kubernetes uses image registries in reaction to specific images being missing from

 Inspect the built image in Docker then load into KinD (no image registry required!)
 ```bash